aanol-basnet/decibel/README.md

 - Search artists, albums, and songs via YouTube Music
 - Browse artist pages and full album tracklists
-- Top result surfaced based on your search query
+- Top results surfaced based on your search query
 - Recently searched artists shown on the home page
 - Download individual songs or entire albums at once
 - Download queue — handles multiple downloads one at a time
 - Automatically finds the studio version of each track
 - Saves as MP3 at 192kbps with embedded album art
-- Full metadata — title, artist, album, track number
+- Full metadata — title, artist, album, track number written via mutagen
 - Organizes downloads into per-album folders
+- Connect your YouTube Music account to unlock:
+  - Personalized home recommendations
+  - Your subscribed artists (with infinite scroll)
+  - Your playlists

 ---